 Surgical Technologists are important members of the operating room team who work closely with surgeons, surgical nurses, and anesthesia to ensure high-quality surgical patient care.
 Prior to the procedure, surgical technologists ensure proper instrument sterilization, prepare the operating room for surgery, gather all necessary supplies and equipment, and establish the sterile field.
 During the procedure, surgical technologists facilitate surgery by handling and passing instruments and supplies to the surgeon, aiding in retraction and visualization of operative anatomy, handling specimens, performing intraoperative and closing counts, and applying wound dressings.

 The University of Providence has developed the Surgical Technology program in partnership with Providence St. Joseph Health (PSJH).
-This program will be offered in Washington State beginning in Fall 2018.
+This program will be offered in Washington State beginning in Spring 2019.
 The university anticipates offering this program in additional states (Alaska, California, Oregon, , and Montana) starting in 2020.

 - 8 week hybrid courses (a blend of online courses, in-person learning lab and completion of clinical hours)